-I am donating 100% of the book’s income to the research lab of Dr. David Krag at the University of Vermont Medical School because I believe the cancer research he is doing will replace chemotherapy not that far in the future.
+I am donating 100% of the book’s and pattern’s income (minus Paypal fees) to the research lab of Dr. David Krag at the University of Vermont Medical School because I believe the cancer research he is doing will replace chemotherapy not that far in the future.

 ♥ You can also donate directly to David’s lab HERE via the SD Ireland Cancer Research Fund, which is a 501C.